Hey, my friend! Do you know how great is walking for stress relief?

 1. Spending Time Outdoors Reduces Stress

 I always feel refreshed after a walk in nature.
-I live in a small city by world’s standards, and there are trees everywhere.
+I live in a small city by the world’s standards, and there are trees everywhere.
 Trees and other natural elements calm me down, and I find a sense of serenity.
 But don’t take only my word for it.
-There are several studies about this theme.
+There are several studies on this theme.

-Spending time in outdoor not only relieves stress, but also improves memory and energy levels.
+Spending time in outdoor not only relieves stress but also improves memory and energy levels.
 If you want to alleviate stress, try walking outside for 20-30 minutes several times per week, and you will see the results for sure.

 2. It Can Put You In a Meditative State

 When I walk through green spaces, I feel like meditating, and I am not the only one.
-According to a research, walking in nature can put your brain into a meditative state.
-I enjoy a walk in the park when I admire beautiful landscape and trees that I love so much.
+According to research, walking in nature can put your brain into a meditative state.
+I enjoy a walk in the park when I admire the beautiful landscape and trees that I love so much.
 Of course, it helps me to reduce stress and anxiety that sometimes bother me.
 It is like a walking meditation, and you can try some of these following exercises and just enjoy being in the outdoors.
 We all spend a lot of time inside, and we need to be more in nature because we are part of it even if we sometimes forget about that.